specmatic/specmatic-python-extensions/README.md

   The specmatic python library provides three main functions:
   - The ability to start and stop a python web app like flask/sanic.
   - The ability to run specmatic in test mode against an open api contract/spec.
-  - The ability to stub out an api dependency using the specmatic stub feature.
+  - The ability to mock out an api dependency using the specmatic mock feature.

 #### Running Contract Tests
 A contract test validates an open api specification against a running api service.